bbopt/nomad/doc/user_guide/source/LibraryMode.rst

 Access to solution and optimization data
 """"""""""""""""""""""""""""""""""""""""

-**Not available yet**

-..
 In the basic example 1, final information is displayed at the end of an algorithm.
 More specialized access to solution and optimization data is allowed.

-..
-To access the best feasible and infeasible points, use the methods \sComp{NOMAD::Mads::get\_best}\-\sComp{\_feasible()} and \sComp{NOMAD::Mads::get\_best\_infeasible()}.
-To access optimization data or statistics, call the method \sComp{NOMAD::Mads::get\_stats()} which returns access to  a \sComp{NOMAD::Stats} object.
-Then, use the access methods defined in \sComp{Stats.hpp}.
-For example, to display the number of blackbox evaluations, write:
+To access the best feasible and infeasible points, use

-..
-NOMAD::CacheBase::getInstance()->findBestFeas(bf, NOMAD::Point(n), NOMAD::EvalType::BB,NOMAD::ComputeType::STANDARD, nullptr);
+``NOMAD::CacheBase::getInstance()->findBestFeas(bf, NOMAD::Point(n), NOMAD::EvalType::BB,NOMAD::ComputeType::STANDARD, nullptr);``

-..
-NOMAD::CacheBase::getInstance()->findBestInf(bi, NOMAD::INF, NOMAD::Point(n), NOMAD::EvalType::BB, NOMAD::ComputeType::STANDARD,nullptr);
+``NOMAD::CacheBase::getInstance()->findBestInf(bi, NOMAD::INF, NOMAD::Point(n), NOMAD::EvalType::BB, NOMAD::ComputeType::STANDARD,nullptr);``

+** More stats will be available in future version. **

 Matlab interface
 -----------------

 .. note:: Building the Matlab MEX interface requires compatibility of the versions of Matlab and the compiler.
-Check the compatibility at `MathWorks <https://www.mathworks.com/support/requirements/supported-compilers.html>`_
+Check the compatibility at `MathWorks <https://www.mathworks.com/support/requirements/supported-compilers.html>`_.

 The Matlab MEX interface allows to run NOMAD within the command line of Matlab.
 Some examples and source codes are provided in ``$NOMAD_HOME/interface/Matlab_MEX``.
-To enable the building of the Python interface, option ``-DBUILD_INTERFACE_MATLAB=ON`` must be set when configuring for building NOMAD, as such: ``cmake -DBUILD_INTERFACE_MATLAB=ON -S . -B build/release``.
+To enable the building of the interface, option ``-DBUILD_INTERFACE_MATLAB=ON`` must be set when configuring for building NOMAD, as such: ``cmake -DTEST_OPENMP=OFF -DBUILD_INTERFACE_MATLAB=ON -S . -B build/release``.

+.. warning:: Building the Matlab MEX interface is disabled when NOMAD uses OpenMP.
+Hence, the option ``-DTEST_OPENMP=OFF`` must be passed during configuration.

+The command ``cmake --build build/release`` (or ``cmake --build build/release --config Release`` for Windows) is used for building the selected configuration.
 The command ``cmake --install build/release`` must be run before using the Matlab ``nomadOpt`` function.
-Also, the Matlab command ``addpath()``
+Also, the Matlab command ``addpath(strcat(getenv('NOMAD_HOME'),'/build/release/lib'))`` or ``addpath(strcat(getenv('NOMAD_HOME'),'/build/release/lib64'))`` must be executed to have access to the libraries and run the examples.

 All functionalities of NOMAD are available in ``nomadOpt``.
 NOMAD parameters are provided in a Matlab structure with keywords and values using the same syntax as used in the NOMAD parameter